 Replace spreadsheets and manual processes

 Spreadsheets are often used when an organisation is unable to find an application tailored to their particular needs.
-Find out how to quickly turn your spreadsheets into fully functioning, secure applications.
+Find out how to quickly replace spreadsheets and manual processes with fully functioning, secure, low-code applications.

 We’ve all heard a lot about excel in the past couple of weeks – and not just from Bob in finance.
 Nearly 16,000 coronavirus cases went unreported in England, due to them having been incorrectly stored in an excel spreadsheet.
 Unfortunately, it is not the first time excel has led to disastrous consequences.